ChrisRoyse/Decentralize-The-Internet/README.md

 ## This Is The Largest Knowledge Graph In Existence.

 A quantum-accelerated distributed system for building and maintaining knowledge graphs using advanced AI/LLM agents.
 The system autonomously crawls, processes, and synthesizes web content into a coherent knowledge graph with built-in truth maintenance and conflict resolution.
+Deepseek is a placeholder LLM for now.

 ![Build Status](https://img.shields.io/badge/build-passing-brightgreen)
 ![Python Version](https://img.shields.io/badge/python-3.8-blue)